megataps/SmartWeather/README.md

         if (isNetworkAvailable(context)) {
             /*
-            *  If there is Internet, get the cache that was stored 60 seconds ago.
+            *  If there is the Internet, get the cache that was stored 60 seconds ago.
             *  If the cache is older than 60 seconds, then discard it,
             *  and indicate an error in fetching the response.
             *  The 'max-age' attribute is responsible for this behavior.